 Key takeaways:

-Antibiotics containing chemicals called sulfonamides (“sulfa drugs”) can trigger an allergic reaction if you have a sulfa allergy.
+Antibiotics containing chemicals called sulfonamides, or “sulfa drugs,” can trigger an allergic reaction if you have a sulfa allergy.

 Sulfa allergies can range from mild to severe.
 Some common allergy symptoms include skin rashes, hives, and fever.
 More severe ones include skin blisters or difficulty breathing.

-If you're allergic to a sulfonamide antibiotic like Bactrim (sulfamethoxazole / trimethoprim), you may be able to take other types of sulfa drugs without a reaction.
+If you're allergic to a sulfonamide antibiotic such as Bactrim (sulfamethoxazole / trimethoprim), you may be able to take other types of sulfa drugs without a reaction.

 Below, we’ll explain what a sulfa allergy is and how to know if you have one.
-We'll also discuss which medications may still be safe to take if you have a sulfa allergy.
+We’ll also discuss which medications may still be safe to take if you have an allergy to sulfa antibiotics.

 A sulfa allergy is an allergic reaction that happens when your immune system reacts negatively to a sulfa drug.
 More specifically, when your immune system negatively reacts to the “sulfonamide" portion of a medication.
 The response can trigger your body to release histamine, which is a natural chemical your body makes when you have an allergic reaction.